Bwaf/home/README.md

 # testing
-this is a testing area where I can work on features to add to other aplications
+this is a testing area where I can work on features to add to other applications